budgefeeney/ventureforth/docs/chapter1 - setup.md

 cabal sandbox init
 cabal install --only-dependencies
 ```

+Note that Cabal automatically detects the presence of sandboxes, so we didn't have to tell cabal install to install into our sandbox.

 Since we have other dependencies, for tests and benchmarking, we have to repeat this process